hsynlms/muteferrika/README.md

 `name` is the name of the event.
 See [events section](#events) for more information.

-`callback` the event handler function which will be called when the event is fired.
+`handler` the event handler function which will be called when the event is fired.
 See [events section](#events) for more information.

 ## Events